Yoga for the Slopes

 Increased flexibility will help prevent injuries and muscular aches and pains during your valuable time on the slopes.
 Restricted movement will limit performance making it difficult to change direction quickly or adapt to different terrains.

-Remember to perform a few held postures at the end of each day to help the muscles recover.
+Remember to perform a selection yin or restorative postures at the end of each day to help the muscles recover.

 Yoga will strengthen all of the muscles equally and make sure that muscular imbalances that can occur due to different sporting activities are minimised keeping joints strong and healthy.
 Balancing postures performed on one leg and warrior postures will strengthen the legs ready for the slopes.